An Transparenting Overview for

 TO THEM TO BE FRIENDLY.

-OUR SCHOOL IS A PLACE WHERE WE ALL CARE ABOUT EACHOTHER
+WE ALL CARE ABOUT EACHOTHER

 AND WE ARE ALL KEEPERS OF OUR PEACE.

-IT’S A PLACE WHERE KINDNESS RULES!
+LET'S MAKE A PLACE WHERE KINDNESS RULES!